d2l-ai/d2l-en/chapter_computer-vision/ssd.md

     return (Y, anchors, cls_preds, bbox_preds)
 ```

-As we mentioned, the closer a multiscale feature block is to the top in :numref:`fig_ssd`, the larger the objects it detects and the larger the anchor boxes it must generate.
-Here, we first divide the interval from 0.2 to 1.05 into five equal parts to determine the sizes of smaller anchor boxes at different scales: 0.2, 0.37, 0.54, etc. Then, according to $\sqrt{0.2 \times 0.37} = 0.272$, $\sqrt{0.37 \times 0.54} = 0.447$, and similar formulas, we determine the sizes of larger anchor boxes at the different scales.
+Recall that
+in :numref:`fig_ssd`
+a multiscale feature map block
+that is closer to the top
+is for detecting larger objects;
+thus, it needs to generate larger anchor boxes.
+In the above forward propagation,
+at each multiscale feature map block
+we pass in a list of two scale values
+via the `sizes` argument
+of the invoked `multibox_prior` function (described in :numref:`sec_anchor`).
+In the following,
+the interval between 0.2 and 1.05
+is split evenly
+into five sections to determine the
+smaller scale values at the five blocks: 0.2, 0.37, 0.54, 0.71, and 0.88.
+Then their larger scale values
+are given by
+$\sqrt{0.2 \times 0.37} = 0.272$, $\sqrt{0.37 \times 0.54} = 0.447$, and so on.

 ```{.python .input}
 #@tab all